De Kotmadam: Odillon

 Odillon is not that smart, but he is rather handy.
 He is well befriended with Jef and both like fishing and playing three-cushion billiards.
 He likes to fix the small jobs Jef delays.
 Jef always makes something up to sneak away and tells Odillon what he is going to do and what he will tell Jeanne.
 Odillon can't lie, so eventually he always spills the real story to Jeanne.
 Odillon is frequently asked by the students to help them, but it is always for their own purposes.
 Odillon does not realize he is being abused.
 Odillon was last seen in last episode of season 20 (episode 294).

-Gijs

-Gijs was introduced in the first episode of season 21.
-He has more or less the same personality as Odillon, except Gijs is clumsy whereas Odillon was rather handy.

 Students

 Most of the stories in the show revolve around the antics of the four students (there were 5 students until season 16).
 Because students can't realistically keep studying for more than a couple of years, there is high character turnover among the students.
 There is, however, some consistency in the stereotypicality of the characters.
 The last name of some characters was never revealed: